Thomson Reuters

 What is Thomson Reuters?

-Thomson Reuters is a public company that sells professional software, data, and content for legal, tax, accounting, risk, compliance, and media customers, while also operating Reuters news properties.
+Thomson Reuters is a public technology, information and media company that sells professional workflow software, proprietary content and Reuters news products.

 Who uses Thomson Reuters?

-Its main customers are law firms, corporate legal teams, tax and accounting departments, compliance and fraud teams, financial institutions, media companies, and advertisers buying Reuters inventory.
+Its main users are law firms, corporate legal departments, compliance teams, investigators, financial institutions, publishers, broadcasters, advertisers and agencies.

 How does Thomson Reuters make money?

-It makes money mainly from recurring software and content subscriptions, plus data and news licensing, with additional revenue from Reuters advertising and branded content services.
+It makes money mainly from recurring software and content subscriptions, plus Reuters content licensing, advertising and branded content services.

 Company Facts